Banana fritter

-A banana fritter is a fritter made by deep frying battered banana or plantain in hot oil.
-It is a common dish across Southeast Asia and South India.
+A banana fritter is a fritter made by deep frying battered banana or plantain in hot cooking oil.
+It is a common dish across Southeast Asia, Madagascar, and South India.

 Varieties

 Brunei

 Banana fritters are a traditional snack in Brunei, where they are called cucur pisang.
 They are similar to pisang goreng in Indonesia and Malaysia.
 Cucur pisang madu, a variant of cucur pisang made with honey, are popular as a light afternoon meal (minum petang).

 Cambodia

 In Khmer, banana fritters are called num chek chien (នំចេកចៀន).
 They are made by dipping flattened bananas in a thick mixture of rice flour, sesame seeds, egg whites and coconut milk seasoned with salt and sugar and deep frying them in hot oil until crispy and golden.
 The Cambodian banana fritters are more savoury than sweet and are often eaten as a snack with coconut ice cream as a popular accompaniment.
 A famous banana fritter shop in Cambodia is Chek Chean Pises operating since 2000 that has two locations in Phnom Penh – at Mao Tse Tong Boulevard and Kampuchea Krom Boulevard.